How the Open Container Law Works in Texas

 In the state of Texas, possession of an open container is a Class C Misdemeanor—in other words, it’s a traffic ticket.
 As long as your blood alcohol concentration is below .08 and you aren’t committing any other crimes in the process, you/your buddies will be issued a ticket and a fine.
 The open container fine in Texas is no more than $500.

 An open container violation is not the same as a DWI.
 This means that the open container law in Texas does not put you at risk of jail time or an immediate arrest so long as you are sober at the time of the traffic stop.
-That said, an open container charge could become much more severe if you are found in DWI probation violation or if you have suffered a DWI license suspension in Texas from a previous DWI.
+That said, an open container charge could become much more severe if you are found in violation of your DWI probation or if you have suffered a DWI license suspension in Texas from a previous DWI.

 You should also know that if you’re actually caught in the act of drinking and driving, the open container misdemeanor will be the least of your worries.
 Being caught drinking while driving will likely lead to other, more serious charges, possibly including DWI.